u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

    .. image:: understanding_metrics/marketing-automation-lead-filters.png
       :align: center
-      :alt: Lead generation filters used to refine records on automation campaigns in Odoo.
+      :alt: Lead generation filters used to refine records on automation campaigns in Thrive Bureau ERP.

 At the top of the marketing automation campaign form, there are a series of smart buttons.
 The :guilabel:`Participations` smart button in this example indicates that, out of those 18 records, 25